 1946 Interior's General Land Office and Grazing Service are merged into the Bureau of Land Management.

-1977 The is established to oversee state regulation of strip coal mining and repair of environmental damage.
+1977 The Surface Mining Control and Reclamation Act is established to oversee state regulation of strip coal mining and repair of environmental damage.

 1980 The Alaska National Interest Lands Conservation Act is enacted adding 47 million acres to the National Park System and 54 acres to the National Wildlife Refuge System.

 1982 The Minerals Management Service (now known as the Bureau of Ocean Energy Management, Regulation, and Enforcement) is established to facilitate mineral revenue collection and manage the Outer Continental Shelf offshore lands.

 1993 The President convened the Northwest Forest Plan Summit and released the "Forest Plan for a Sustainable Economy and Sustainable Environment."

 1996 Interior science and technology functions are consolidated in the U.S. Geological Survey.